 :: World Tree ::

-and the fast-growing company behind it that’s starting to get widespread attention as a for-profit, for-good solution to climate change: World Tree.
+INTRODUCING the inspiring, fast-growing female-led company that’s starting to get widespread attention as a for-profit, for-good solution to climate change: World Tree.

 The Empress Splendor is the fastest growing hardwood tree in the world.